ClayAucoin/codex-lv2-may-2025/guides/week1-git/lesson-code-org-u5-3-mini-project/lesson-code-org-u5-3-mini-project-lv4.md

 ### 🚀 Ready for Next Step?

 Once the starter files are uploaded to your repository, you're ready for **Step 5: Clone and Setup**.

+---

+### 💾 Git Workflow Reminder

+**After completing this step:**
+- Files uploaded via GitHub web interface (committed automatically)
+- In future steps, remember to:
+  - `git add .` to stage your changes
+  - `git commit -m "descriptive message"` to commit
+  - `git pull` before starting new work
+  - `git push` to upload your changes
+  - If you encounter conflicts, see the [conflicts tutorial](./conflicts.md)